Tax prep: 5 things you can do right now

 A little tax planning now can go a long way toward helping you keep more of your money next year.

 “Review your withholdings so you don’t have an unexpected tax bill next year.
-There’s an IRS Withholding Calculator that only takes a few minutes to complete and will help you know if you need to make changes,” De Haan says.
+The IRS Tax Withholding Estimator only takes a few minutes to complete and will help you know if you need to make changes,” De Haan says.

 You may find other potential savings from tax credits and deductions.
-Read “Tax planning: 10 ways to keep more of what you earn.”
+Read “How to keep more money this tax season?
+These 10 tips can help.”

 Taxes are complicated, and everyone's situation is different.
 Consult your tax advisor before you make any final decisions.

-Expensify, Shoeboxed, Turbotax, H&R Block, TaxAct are not an affiliate of any company of the Principal Financial Group.
+TurboTax, H&R Block, TaxAct are not an affiliate of any company of the Principal Financial Group®.

 Tyler DeHaan is a Registered Representative of Principal Funds Distributor, Inc.